TheHive-Project/CortexDocs/installation/install-guide.md

 This step generates static files (HTML, JavaScript and related resources) in  the `dist` directory.
 They can be readily imported on a HTTP server.

-## Analyzers
+## Analyzers and Responders
-Analyzers are autonomous applications managed by and run through the Cortex core engine.
-Analyzers have their [own dedicated GitHub repository](https://github.com/TheHive-Project/Cortex-Analyzers).
+Analyzers and Responders are autonomous applications managed by and run through the Cortex core engine.
+They have their [own dedicated GitHub repository](https://github.com/TheHive-Project/Cortex-Analyzers).
-They are included in the Cortex binary, RPM and DEB packages and in the Docker image as well.
-However, you to get them from the repository if you need to update them after installing one of those packages.
-This operation is is necessary when new analyzers are released or new versions of existing ones are made available, or if you decide to build Cortex from sources.
+They are included in the Docker image but must be installed separately in binary, RPM and DEB packages.

 ### Installation
-Currently, all the analyzers supported by TheHive Project are written in Python 2 or 3.
+Currently, all the analyzers and responders supported by TheHive Project are written in Python 2 or 3.
 They don't require any build phase but their dependencies have to be installed.
 Before proceeding, you'll need to install the system package dependencies that are required by some of them:

 ```